 Cavity During Pregnancy: Eight Things To Know

-Pregnant women are more prone to cavities due in part to pregnancy cravings, hormonal imbalances and pregnancy-related tooth and gum sensitivity.
+Pregnant women are more prone to cavities due in part to pregnancy cravings, hormonal imbalances, and pregnancy-related tooth and gum sensitivity.
 Many women never even experienced a cavity until they became pregnant.
 However, if you’re pregnant, you don’t have to live with cavities.
 You can visit your dentist while pregnant.
 But, before you go, here are eight things to know:

 When you have dental work done matters.
 During your first trimester, you should schedule a cleaning.
-If you have a cavity or require other dental work, the best time to do so is the second trimester.
+If you have a cavity or require other dental work, the best time to do so in the second trimester.
 During your first trimester cleaning, your dentist will notice any cavities or other abnormalities and look to treat them as soon as you’ve hit your fourth or sixth week of pregnancy.

 When you are pregnant, small doses of local anesthesia will not harm your baby.
 Your dentist wants you to be comfortable while you are having a cavity filled because the less stressed you are, the less stress you’re putting on your future child.

-Your dentist may be able to tell if you have cavity without the use of an X-ray machine if the tooth in question is visible when you open wide.
+Your dentist may be able to tell if you have cavities without the use of an X-ray machine if the tooth in question is visible when you open wide.
 Technological advances have made X-rays safer for pregnant women and you will be given a lead apron to wear over your abdomen to protect your unborn child.
 However, dentists remain cautious of their pregnant patients and only administer X-rays if it is absolutely necessary.